 How to get to Fort Denison by Ferry

-By Train: Take a T2 or T3 train to Circular Quay Railway Station, exit and follow the signs to Wharf 6.
+By Train: Take an L2, T2, T3, or T8 train to Circular Quay Railway Station, exit and follow the signs to Wharf 6.
 Ferries run every 30 to 45 minutes between 9.30am and 4pm.

 Map & Instant Route Finder